Hybrid Training Program FAQ: How to Choose the Right Plan for Strength and Endurance

 Marathon + for distance running with supportive lifting

-The more specific the goal becomes, the more specific the hybrid program should become too.
+The more specific the goal becomes, the more specific the hybrid training program should become too, generic plans get diminishing returns at the advanced level.

 Can hybrid training include rucking or swimming?